lucidrains/perfusion-pytorch/README.md

 - Yoad Tewel for the multiple code reviews and clarifying emails

+- <a href="https://github.com/BradVidler">Brad Vidler</a> for precomputing the covariance matrix for the CLIP used in Stable Diffusion 1.5!

 - All the maintainers at <a href="https://github.com/mlfoundations/open_clip">OpenClip</a>, for their SOTA open sourced contrastive learning text-image models

 ## Install